Deep070203/TensorFlow/README.md

 # Transformers from Scratch

 Creating the whole Transformer mechanism with Encoder and Decoder.
+Based on the Attention is All You Need paper by Vaswani et al.

+The image of the architure is by Ajay Halthor.

-Creating Multi-Headed Attention Algorithm, Positional Encoding using PyTorch
+Created the Multi-Headed Attention Algorithm, Positional Encoding, Layer Normalization, PositionwiseFeedForward, MultiCrossHeadAttention and Masking using PyTorch.